Stem Cell Therapy Frequently Asked Questions

 The treatment is either a local injection (as into a joint) Or Intravenous (for systemic diseases such as MS)

-Multiple Sclerosis, Parkinson’s, Alzheimer’s, Lyme Disease, Heart Disease, Neuropathy, Joint Pain, Back Pain, Stroke, Autoimmune Disease, Skin conditions, Ulcerative Colitis, Crohn’s Disease, Drug detox, Diabetes, and Anti-aging.
+Multiple Sclerosis, Kidney and liver disease, Parkinson’s, Alzheimer’s, Lyme Disease, Heart Disease, Neuropathy, Joint Pain, Back Pain, Stroke, Autoimmune Disease, Skin conditions, Ulcerative Colitis, Crohn’s Disease, Drug detox, Diabetes, and Anti-aging.

 The cost of a stem cell treatment varies widely depending on the source.
 Often, patients who base their decisions on price end up getting a treatment that may not even contain any viable stem cells.
 For a stem cell infusion to be effective, you must receive enough stem cells for your body weight and they must have a high viability.
 The units should be quoted in colony forming units or number of stem cells.
 When the price is quoted in ml of fluid then you are not receiving stem cells but placenta, amnio or matrix.
 Many times it’s a combination of all three.
 Therefore an exact number of stem cells cannot be counted.